piroot01/bitmap_image_generator/README.md

 1. **Simple Line Drawing:** This program currently implements simple line drawing, allowing you to create lines from one point to another.

-2. **Image Generation:** You can generate bitmap images using this program.
+2. **Image Generation:** You can generate bitmap images on multiple threads.

-3. **CMake Build:** The program is compiled and built using CMake, making it easy to build on different platforms.
+4. **CMake Build:** The program is compiled and built using CMake, making it easy to build on different platforms.

-4. **Usage Example:** The main.cpp file serves as the API and demonstrates how to use the program to create bitmap images.

 ## Documentation